 The best time to visit Nashville is from March to May and September to November.
 In the spring and fall shoulder seasons, the weather is at its best.
 You’ll enjoy warm temperatures without inching into its uncomfortable summer highs.

-Nashville’s tourism high season falls in the summer months between June and August.
+Nashville’s high tourism season falls in the summer months between June and August.
 In summer, hotel rates are at their highest and availability at its lower.

 There is, however, plenty going on in the city in summer.
 If you’re into cultural events (and can handle the heat, high prices, and crowds), consider visiting at this time of year.